ChimeHQ/Textbook/README.md

 ],
 ```

+## Usage

+### `BaseTextView`

+This is an `NSTextView` subclass that aims for an absolute minimal amount of changes.
+Things are allowed only if they are required for correct functionality.
+It is intended to be a drop-in replacement for `NSTextView`, and should maintain compatibilty with existing subclasses.
+Behaviors are appropriate for all types of text.

+- Additional routing to `NSTextViewDelegate.textView(_:, doCommandBy:) -> Bool`:  `paste`, `pasteAsRichText`, `pasteAsPlainText`
+- Hooks for `onKeyDown`, `onFlagsChanged`, `onMouseDown`
+- Configurable selection notifcation delivery via `continuousSelectionNotifications`

 ## Contributing and Collaboration

 I would love to hear from you!
 Issues or pull requests work great.
 A [Discord server][discord] is also available for live help, but I have a strong bias towards answering in the form of documentation.